GeekInTheNorth/GeekInTheNorth.github.io/_posts/2023-07-31-extending-geta-optimizely-sitemaps.md

 ## Conclusion

 The end result is that we can generate XML Sitemaps with image elements.
 Some consideration needs to be made around your own implementation and how you want to manage images.
 Do you want your SEO team to be able to curate this or do you want it to be automated through some custom logic?
 This could be enhanced futher to include video elements and news elements.
-More details around these XML Sitemap variants can be found here: https://moz.com/learn/seo/xml-sitemaps.
+More details around these XML Sitemap variants can be found here: [https://moz.com/learn/seo/xml-sitemaps](https://moz.com/learn/seo/xml-sitemaps).

 ### Limitations

 There are some additional considerations to be made in terms of the size of XML Sitemaps here, especially if you start adding all of the media types.
-Here are some limitations extrapolated from google's developer documentation (worth a read around best practices): https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap
+Here are some limitations extrapolated from google's developer documentation (which is worth a read around best practices): [https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap)

 - Maximum XML Sitemap file size: 50MB
 - Maximum number of URL nodes per sitemap: 50000